AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 The {api:anychart.data.Tree#search}search(){api} method returns either an array of data items or one item, while {api:anychart.data.Tree#searchItems}searchItems(){api} always returns an array.
 Both methods are called with three parameters: the name of a data field, a value, and a comparison function.

-The comparison function accepts the name of a data field and a value and returns a negative number, zero, or positive number depending on the conditions you should specify.
-When zero is returned, the item is added to the resulting array.
-If a condition is not specified for an item, zero is returned by default, and the item is included in the array.

 In the next sample {api:anychart.data.Tree#search}search(){api}, combined with the {api:anychart.charts.TreeMap#drillTo}drillTo{api} method of the Treemap, is used to find an item with a certain name and drill down to it:

 ```